 How Will the MD Digital Advertising Tax Work?

 The new bill proposes a tax on “gross revenue of a person derived from digital advertising services in the state.”
 Unfortunately, the bill is vague on defining how revenue is derived from Maryland, leaving it up to the interpretation of State Comptroller.
-Companies with global annual gross revenue of $100M or more are subject to the tax at a rate starting at 2.5% and going up to 10% for companies with revenue over $15B.
+Companies with a global annual gross revenue of $100M or more are subject to the tax at a rate starting at 2.5%, a number which goes up to 10% for companies with revenue over $15B.
 Since the tax is on gross revenue, it appears the tax can be applied on multiple levels from the digital advertising agency to the digital advertising placement company.
 There does not appear to be a reduced rate or exclusion for the wholesale purchase of digital advertising.
 It is very common for a company to purchase their ad placements through an agency whom them purchases the digital ads from companies such as Google.

 PMBA will continue to monitor the legislative activity on Maryland and keep our digital advertising clients up to date.